 © Paul Trevor Nolan

-This book is available from all major (and some minor) e-book retailers.
+This book is available from all major (and most minor) e-book retailers.